gustaavv/SurgingCloud/docs/usage/index.md

 icon: fontawesome/solid/terminal
 ---

-This section starts with a quick tutorial, followed by detailed information on different operations this command line tool can perform.
+This section starts with [a quick tutorial](./hello.md), followed by detailed information on different operations this command line tool can perform.

+SurgingCloud serves as a foundational tool for encryption, which may not be complete or overall.
+There are [scripts](./scripts.md) you can use to get enhanced features.